Pocket/data-flows/data-products/docs/flows/sql_etl/usage.md

 # Usage

 `sql_etl` is a Prefect flow meant to act as a service for executing simple SQL based extract and load workflows.
 This means a SQL statement extracts the data to cloud storage.
 Then a SQL statement loads this data into a cloud-based Data Warehouse.
-That is the expectation for this should be used.
+That is the expectation for how this should be used.

 This is technically more of an `el`, but `etl` is a more common term to use.

+A `sql_etl` job can be incremental and use offset logic or simply just run an extract-load process without worring about tracking offset or batching by day.

 Code lives at `src/sql_etl` and is described [here](/flows/sql_etl/code).

-A `sql_etl` job consists of 2 elements:

-- a folder containing SQL statements
+## Expectations

+To leverage this service for jobs, `sql_etl` you will need to know:

+- How to create the SQL expected for things to work
+- How the offset and interval logic works
+- How to setup your local environment
-- a Prefect deployment configuration
+- How to create a deployment

 Below we go through each element.

 ## SQL statments